jiahau3/jiahau3.github.io/content/posts/chatbot.md

 However, creating a good word embedding from scratch is not easy.
 It needs tons of data to tune the coefficient of matrix(neural network).
 Adopting pre-trained word embeddings are much more cost-effective for generous use purpose, e.g. building a chatbot in our case.
 There are several word embeddings, such as Word2Vec, GloVe, fastText, ELMo, and BERT [[2](https://patil-aakanksha.medium.com/top-5-pre-trained-word-embeddings-20de114bc26)].

 ### BERT
+Bidirectional Encoder Representations from Transformers (BERT) is a multi-layer bidirectional Transformer encoder.
+The core concepts are Masked Language modelling (MLM) and Next Sentence Prediction (NSP).

+MLM enables bidirectional learning from text by masking a word in a sentence.
+This training technique forces BERT to use words from both sides of masked word to fill the covered word.
+Interestingly, this is how human usually learns a language by considering the context.

+NSP makes BERT understand the relationships between sentences.
+It is achieved by randomly connecting sentences with non-coherent ones.

+Leveraging these two training techniques, the semantic knowledge is captured by the learned embeddings/representations.
+Making BERT an ideal pre-trained model for solving lots of NLP problems, like semantic analysis, question answering, text prediction, text generation, summarization,... and so on by adding one additional output layer of neuron network.
+It achieved new state-of-the-art results and even outperformed human on some tasks [[3](https://arxiv.org/abs/1810.04805)].
 ### LLM

 ## Model Evaluation